Implementing the manas trial in uganda (MAN U)

-We will replicate the MANAS trial in a small-scale pilot in Uganda.
-We will collaborate with 2 primary health centers, employ 3 lay health counsellors with the supervision and quality assurance of 1 clinical specialist in the hope of serving hundreds of people.
+We will implement the MANAS trial in a small-scale pilot in Uganda.
+We will collaborate with Ndejje Health Center IV, train and employ three community health workers with the supervision and quality assurance of a mental health specialist.
 The MANAS trial was a striking example of community led healthcare with several distinguishing impacts.

 - 70% of afflicted patients recovered within 6 months

 - 36% reduction in suicide attempts/plans over 12 months

 - 7.3 additional days free of depression and/or anxiety over 12 months

 To say that we were inspired is an understatement.

 We will spend three months learning alongside the community to better understand needs and cultural sensitivities.
 We identify and deepen relationships, seek consult and advising on project plans, amend materials, and lock down logistics.
 We will confirm key collaborators and submit our study proposal to local and national Institutional Review Boards for ethical approval.